Parag357/Attendance-Manager/README.md

 # Attendance-Manager
-a simple attendance manager and tracker made with php,html,css,js and bootstrap
+a web application featuring subject-wise attendance tracking for students and attendance management for teachers of an institution.

 # Screenshots